terratronics-sys/terratronics-sys/README.md

  ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘ </pre>

 <p align="center">  # TerraTronics-PonyTown [This updates occasionally]
-</br> ☆ We are a Heavily Fictive System with: AuDHD, Amnesia, Isomnia, Anxiety, Depression, Schizophrenia, Bipolar disorder. <Dissociative Identity Disorder>, obviously, quite a few disorders.
+</br> ☆ We are a Heavily Fictive System with: AuDHD, Amnesia, Insomnia, Anxiety, Depression, Schizophrenia, Bipolar disorder, <Dissociative Identity Disorder>, obviously, quite a few disorders.
 </br> Bodily Age: 20 o☆
 <p align="center"> ──────────── ⋆⋅☆⋅⋆ ────────────
 </br> Fronting shifts can happen instantly and without warning.
 If we suddenly drop out of a conversation, change our typing style completely, or seem to lose track of what we were talking about, a switch likely just occurred.
 Please give us a moment to ground ourselves and get caught up.
 There are times when a headmate who is currently at the front genuinely cannot recall a conversation or plan made by someone else yesterday.
 If we ask you to repeat yourself or provide context, it is not because we don't care; it's just a regular system boundary.
 If we don't swap ponies immediately when a switch happens, it is mainly due to the suddenness of it and confusion.